PacificBiosciences/ANGEL/README.md

 #### Dumb ORF prediction

 `dumb_predict.py` takes as input a FASTA file.
-It outputs all longest ORFs (which could be overlapping) that exceed the user-defined minimum length and has a positive log-odds scores based on hexamer frequencies.
+It outputs all longest ORFs (which could be overlapping) that exceed the user-defined minimum length and have a positive log-odds scores based on hexamer frequencies.

 Usage: